ckxng/enjinbenefits/README.md

 Interest in this mod tapered off, but the code still serves as a working example of how to leverage the Engin API from inside a Minecraft mod.

+At the time the mod was abandoned it had two features:
+- Dynamically generated config file
+- A call to the Enjin API to determine what "Points" are called on this server

 # For Developers

 - Clone this repository into enjinbenefits/